 In a typical TAVR procedure, a catheter with a new valve is threaded to the heart through the femoral artery in the groin.
 The new valve is placed over the diseased valve, and a balloon is inflated inside the diseased valve, pushing it against the walls of the new valve.
 The balloon is deflated and removed, opening the path for blood to flow freely again.

-University Hospital began performing the procedure three years ago.
+University Hospital began performing the procedure four years ago.

 “Previously, the only alternatives were St. Louis and Kansas City,” said MU Health Care cardiologist Arun Kumar, MD.
 “An elderly person in their 80s or 90s, they often don’t want to drag their families all the way to St. Louis or ask their family to take days off and go to a big city.
 They would prefer to stay in mid-Missouri.”